MarcoGorelli/polars-plugins-tutorial/docs/cum_sum.md

-# 4. Elementwise, my dear Watson - or not?
+# 4. How to not FOLD under pressure

 The operations we've seen so far have all been elementwise, e.g.: